naeemkhedarun/naeemkhedarun.github.io/blogsrc/source/_posts/nugetxray-be-proactive-in-keeping-your-packages-up-to-date-1491218032473.md

-title: NugetXray - Be proactive in keeping your versions up to date
+title: NugetXray - Be proactive in keeping your packages up to date
 tags:
+  - powershell
   - 'C#'
-  - powershell
   - nuget
 categories:
   - development